Katarzyna Tubylewicz

 Katarzyna Tubylewicz (born 26 August 1974 in Warsaw) is a Polish writer, translator, and a journalist based in Stockholm, Sweden.

 Career

-Tubylewicz graduated from the University of Warsaw's faculty of American Studies with a Masters in Cultural Studies, and has studied Polish Studies at University of Warsaw, Swedish Studies at the University of Stockholm and Literary Translation at Södertörns högskola.
+Tubylewicz graduated from the University of Warsaw's faculty of American Studies with a Masters in Cultural Studies, and has studied Polish Studies at University of Warsaw, Swedish Studies at the Stockholm University and Literary Translation at Södertörns högskola.
 Between 2006 and 2012, she was the director of the Polish Institute in Stockholm and the cultural attaché at the Polish Embassy in Sweden.
 She has taught Polish Studies at the University of Stockholm and translation studies at the University of Uppsala.
 In 2013, she was the programme director of the first edition of the Gdańsk Meetings of Literary Translators Found in Translation / Odnalezione w Tłumaczeniu.

 Tubylewicz has written numerous essays and novels, and is the translator of several books from Swedish into Polish.
 As a journalist, she regularly contributes to Gazeta Wyborcza, TokFm Radio and Krytyka Polityczna.